Acevedo-Cardona-Adelaid-Lesdeymariet/KamikazeProject/README.md

 {'*', '0', '#', 'D'},
 };

-//Code that shows the the keypad connections to the arduino terminals byte rowPins[numRows] = {7,6,5,4};//Rows 0 to 3 byte colPins[numCols] = {A0,A1,A2,A3};//Columns 0 to 3
+// Code that shows the the keypad connections to the arduino terminals. byte rowPins[numRows] = {7,6,5,4}; // Rows 0 to 3.
+byte colPins[numCols] = {A0,A1,A2,A3}; // Columns 0 to 3.
-//initializes an instance of the Keypad class
+// Initializes an instance of the Keypad class.
 Keypad myKeypad= Keypad(makeKeymap(keymap), rowPins, colPins, numRows, numCols);

 /*------------------------ FIN DEL KEYPAD---------------------------------------*/

-// initialize the library with the numbers of the interface pins LiquidCrystal lcd(12, 11, 10, 9, 8, 13);
+// Initialize the library with the numbers of the interface pins.
+LiquidCrystal lcd(12, 11, 10, 9, 8, 13);

 // LCD Screen Resolution.
 int screenWidth = 16;
 int screenHeight = 2;

-// the two lines
+// The two lines.
 String lineOne, lineTwo;

-// reference flags
+// Reference flags.
 int stringStart, stringStop, displayMode, i = 0;
 int scrollCursor = screenWidth;